 Collision avoidance systems use sensors to help truckers detect and avoid collision risks while on the road.
 In 2016, the National Highway Traffic Safety Administration (NHTSA) determined that collision avoidance systems in heavy vehicles improved driver braking response times.
 It also noted that with these systems, truckers were more likely to avoid reckless driving.

 Responsive Routing and GPS Systems Reduce Distracted Driving

 Motorists have relied on GPS systems for decades.
-Improvements in routing technology allows truckers and their logistics departments to map routes that are safer, less congested, and more efficient.
+Improvements in routing technology allow truckers and their logistics departments to map routes that are safer, less congested, and more efficient.

-Using real-time data, routing and GPS technologies help truckers avoid:
+Using real-time data, routing, and GPS technologies helps truckers avoid:

 - High-traffic areas

 - Narrow roads

 - Roads that do not allow heavy vehicles